8W9aG/econball/README.md

 ## Architecture :triangular_ruler:

 `econball` is a functional library which simply aims to pull down and normalise as much economic data as possible.
 Within it there are different pullers for various forms of economic data, all outputting a single time series representing the entity.
+The data that it pulls down is:

+1. FRED: Macroeconomic Signals
+2. YFinance: Equity Tickers
+3. Coinbase: Crypto Tickers
+4. EFD: Senate Trades

 ## Installation :inbox_tray: